FilipKowalski195/github-lister/README.md

   ```console
 ~$ npm install
 ```
- It might take a little while, when its finish
+ It might take a little while, when its finished, use command
   ```console
 ~$ npm start
 ```